Fiat Currency¶

 The history of fiat currency is largely a history of failure through currency debasement:

 Spain (Late 1500s): Issued vales supposedly backed by Royal Treasury silver reserves.
-They weren't, leading to hyperinflation and economic collapse.
+They were not, leading to hyperinflation and economic collapse.

 Sweden (Mid-1600s): Introduced paper money to finance military campaigns, initially backed by copper.
-As copper costs rose, the notes lost value.
-By 1682, they had lost almost all value.
+By 1682, the notes had lost almost all value.

 Massachusetts (1690): Issued paper money to finance war against the French and Native Americans.
 Due to counterfeiting and overprinting, by 1749 the notes had lost almost all value.

 Continental Currency (1775): The Continental Congress issued paper money to finance the American Revolution.
-Lacking gold or silver backing and subject to overprinting, it declined rapidly, creating the phrase "not worth a Continental."
+Lacking backing and subject to overprinting, it declined rapidly, creating the phrase "not worth a Continental."

 Why Fiat Currency Fails¶